FAQ's: Your Questions Answered

 As a general rule, patients will be advised to start with 6 to 12 weeks of nonsurgical treatment, such as physical therapy.
 Either oral steroid medication or an epidural injection may achieve a stronger anti-inflammatory effect, although their use is a little riskier, and neither has been clearly shown to change the natural history of whether or not a patient will need surgery.
 Approximately 50% of the time, an epidural steroid injection will provide pain relief that may last from one week up to one year.
 Up to three epidural injections may be done in a one-year time frame (at least two weeks apart).
 Medications, such as (non-steroidal anti-inflammatory drugs (NSAIDs) can also reduce the inflammation caused by the disc herniation and are less invasive that steroids.

-Although uncommon, symptoms from a lumbar herniated disc may resolve on their own, but it may take a prolonged period of time.
+Although uncommon, symptoms from a lumbar herniated disc may resolve on their own, but it may take a prolonged period.
 While there are no hard and fast guidelines for how to heal a herniated disc, this article outlines some general guidelines for deciding on a range of nonsurgical and surgical treatment options.

 The primary goals of any type of treatment are twofold: 1) to provide relief of pain, especially leg pain which can be quite severe and debilitating, and 2) to allow the patient to return to a normal level of everyday.